 Canon EF 100mm f/2.8 macro – This lens is amazing for close up shots of food.
 The detail and clarity is excellent.
 I tend to only use it for 1 or 2 shots in a post though because it’s nearly impossible to get an overhead shot with it or even a pull back (you end up having to stand in the other room to get far enough away).
 This one is pretty specific to food blogging but definitely a fun addition after you have one of the other types of lenses.

 Vista Explorer 60inch Tripod – It took me almost 2 years to buy a tripod and after using it once and realizing I was essentially cutting the photos I needed to take in half during a photo-shoot since there was no more blur from my hands shaking, I was sold.
 Again, people will say you should spend hundreds on sturdy tripods, can’t say I agree with that.
 This $25 one works just fine.

 DIY Distressed Wood Photography Boards – Placemats and floors can get boring after awhile when it comes to food photography.
 For about $30, I made 3 photo boards with some basics from the local hardware store.
-I’ve also since picked up some sticky tiles and slate pieces for minimal $ for additional surfaces.
+I’ve also since picked up some sticky tiles, slate pieces, 20×20 ceramic tiles for minimal cost for additional surfaces.
 This post walks through exactly how to make the boards.

 Tasty Food Photography – Pinch of Yum is a site I’ve been reading and admiring for awhile now.
 When they released their ebook on photography, I bought it without hesitation.
 It’s a great reference for how to take your food photography to the next level.
 The best part is how they breakdown what can be complex and overwhelming photography terms into simple steps that anyone can understand.
 The ebook also comes with video how-tos and I think it’s worth every penny.

 Food Blogger Resources